 In a supportive, team-first environment, we will educate tomorrow’s physicians on clinical assessment, critical thinking and surgical treatment for pediatric, adolescent, and young adult musculoskeletal pathology.
 Additionally, through innovative research, we will lead advances in the understanding, management and outcomes of orthopaedic challenges through clinical and basic science investigation.

 Whether a child has a congenital deformity of the spine, hip, hand, leg or foot, or experiences a traumatic bone or muscle injury, the pediatric orthopedic specialists at Washington University Orthopedics in St. Louis are among the best in the country, nationally ranked as a top pediatric orthopedic center by US News and World Report.
-With offices at St. Louis Children’s Hospital, our Chesterfield outpatient orthopedic facility, and at our new location at the St. Louis Children’s Specialty Care Center, we are able to provide easy access to pediatric orthopedic services for our patients.
+With offices at St. Louis Children’s Hospital, the Washington University and Barnes-Jewish Orthopedic Center in Chesterfield, the St. Louis Children’s Specialty Care Center, and our newest location on the Progress West Hospital campus, we are able to provide easy access to pediatric orthopedic services for our patients.
 Washington University pediatric orthopedic surgeons also see patients at Shriners Hospital for Children in St Louis.

 Many of our pediatric orthopedic surgeons are widely recognized for pioneering surgeries and innovative, conservative approaches to a wide variety of orthopedic problems in children and adolescents.
 Learn more about our specialized services below, or meet our pediatric orthopedic team.

 For more information on our services at St. Louis Children’s Hospital, please contact Craig Johnson, Nurse Manager, at (314) 454-5221 or via email.

 For information on our services at St. Louis Children's Specialty Care Center, please contact Kim Cordia, Nurse Manager, at (314) 454-3018 or via email.